 Port Underwood is known as a significant site and part of the Cook Strait whale migratory corridor (Site 7.15 In: Davidson et al., 2011).
 This area includes the greater Cook Strait, Cloudy and Cliffrd Bays, Tory Channel and Queen Charlotte Sound (Figure 1).
 The authors stated "The Cook Strait is part of a migratory corridor along the NZ coast for humpbacks, as they move north from Antarctic feeding grounds to tropical waters for calving and breeding during the winter months (May - August).
 The Cook Strait is also utilised by other large whales including southern right whales (winter months), blue whales (possibly all year round but very little known about this species distribution) and sperm whales (probably all year round in the deeper waters of the Strait i.e., 300m and below).
-Humpback whales in New Zealand are part of the oceania subpopulation and in annual surveys of humpbacks as they migrate through Cook Strait during the winters of 2004 to 2010, as well as collecting anecdotal sightings of humpbacks all year round to improve our understanding of the distribution and abundance of these species in New Zealand waters.
+Humpback whales in New Zealand are part of the oceania subpopulation and in 2008 were recently reclassified by the international union for Conservation of nature (IUCN) as endangered.
+They were previously classed as Vulnerable but research on the oceania subpopulation has indicated this population is more threatened than previously thought.
+The Department of Conservation has conducted systematic annual surveys of humpbacks as they migrate through Cook Strait during the winters of 2004 to 2010, as well as collecting anecdotal sightings of humpbacks all year round to improve our understanding of the distribution and abundance of these species in New Zealand waters.
 Nationally endangered southern right whales are also seen in New Zealand coastal waters, including the Cook Strait, in winter months.
 The New Zealand subpopulation of southern right whales is thought to be very small, with potentially as few as four to eleven breeding females (Patenaude, 2003).
 Other marine mammal species that have been observed utilising the Cook Strait area include sperm, minke and blue (Endangered) whales as well as orca (Nationally Critical), common, dusky, bottlenose (Nationally Endangered) and Hector's (Nationally Endangered) dolphins."